day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

 ## Macro

-As part of the retained handler metadata, we'd like to automatically capture source code coordinates, like namespace and line number for each registered handler.
+As part of the retained handler metadata, we'd like to automatically capture source code coordinates, like namespace and line number.
-This will require the introduction of a macro for registrations which is a shift in approach because, until now, macros have been manfully resisted.
+To make this happen, a macro will need to be introduced for registration, and that's a shift in approach because, until now, macros have been manfully resisted.

 Introducing docstrings into registrations also encourages